Skip to the main content.

 Why now is actually the perfect time to launch a UK startup

 General Motors in 1892.
 Hewlett-Packard in 1939.
 Microsoft in 1975.
+What do these companies all have in common?
+They all started in (or immediately after) a recession.

-• General Motors: during the sovereign debt crisis.
+• General Motors - during the sovereign debt crisis.

-• HP: in a one-car garage at the very peak of the Great Depression.
+• HP - in a one-car garage at the very peak of the Great Depression.

-• Microsoft: hot on the heels of the oil crisis and stock market crash.
+• Microsoft - hot on the heels of the oil crisis and stock market crash.

-Here are five reasons why the best time to launch a startup might just be now.
+Here are five reasons why the best time to launch a startup might just be now:

 Five reasons to launch a startup today

-1. In a recession - a startup's size becomes a strength
+1. In a recession a startup's size becomes a strength

 By their very nature, startups are quicker on their feet than bigger businesses, and this agility makes them better suited to navigate the rapid changes afoot in a recession.